Tenchumaru/Devices/README.md

 Lad emits code written in section one in `%{` and `%}` blocks at the beginning of the file.
 This is the place for `#define` and
 `using` directives.

+The generated scanner uses the return value of the user-provided scanner method to determine whether or not to return that value.
+It will return it if it is not the default (`null` for class types) and loop if it is the default.
+This might be problematic for integral values since their default is `0`, which might be a valid return value.

 ### Lad Operator Precedence

 Here is the precedence of operations in Lad from highest to lowest.